 Play word games

-There are lots of word games you could play with your child to strengthen their vocabularies, such as Scrabble, Scattergories, or Boggle.
+There are lots of word games you could play with your child to strengthen their vocabulary, such as Scrabble, Scattergories, or Boggle.
 These are great because they’re a learning opportunity for your child, but they won’t even realise they’re learning because they’ll be having too much fun.
+You can even help your kids with the ones that they find hard to solve using a word-solving tool such as unscrambled words.